-Most big name banks use our money to make more money (mostly for themselves) by investing it.
-Unfortunately, this means that large chunks of our cash are funnelled into practices that are harmful to the environment such as fossil fuels, tobacco, oil, or arms production.
+Unfortunately, these big name banks are the top culprits for investing customers’ cash in practices that are harmful to the environment such as fossil fuels, tobacco, oil, or arms production.

 In contrast, ethical banks have greener investment policies and pay their fair share of tax.